nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 **Set NODE_ENV to production**

-Some packages use this do decide if they need to lock things down/share less information.
+Some packages use this to decide if they need to lock things down/share less information.

 **use strict mode**